futurewei-cloud/chogori-platform/docs/design/K2_BASIC_CONCEPTS.md

 - which fields comprise the partitionKey
 - which fields comprise the rangeKey

-Schemas have names and are versioned, and is akin to a `table` in the SQL world.
+Schemas have names and are versioned.
+They are akin to `tables` in the SQL world; see [SchemaDesign](./SKV.md).
 All of the data in a particular schema is supposed to be part of a single data set (e.g. `Users`, or `Orders`).
 Via versioning, the users can perform schema migration, though we do not support changes to the key fields (partition/range).

 - Schemas are created and are therefore scoped inside a particular collection.
 - When reading data, the user has to specify from which schema they are reading